 The school views punctuality as an important habit.
 All students are to arrive at school with ample time to be in his/her classroom by the 7:45 AM bell.
-Any student who arrives at school after this time must report directly to Student Services to (1) deliver any written excuse, and/or (2) obtain a "late-arrival" pass to be presented to the first hour classroom teacher.
-A note from parent/guardian explaining the tardy does not necessarily excuse it.
-Any student who will be tardy to a first hour class must receive a "late-arrival" pass from Student Services to enter the classroom.
+Any student who arrives at school after this time must report directly to the school office.